 Designed to improve quality, drive outcomes, and increase accountability, ICF’s education services make real improvements and demonstrate quantifiable results.
 Our roster of successful projects spans community-based organizations to national initiatives—from the training and technical assistance that is enhancing outcomes and building organizational capacity in 40% of all Head Start and Early Head Start programs to the nearly 49,000 military families who have found high-quality child care through our work on militarychildcare.com.
-Our program evaluations—like the ongoing seven-year assessment of the Texas GEAR UP program’s impact on post secondary education readiness—provide real-time input on implementation and key insights around outcomes.
+Our program evaluations—like the ongoing seven-year assessment of the Texas GEAR UP program’s impact on post secondary education readiness or the formative evaluation of NAF’s Future Ready Labs innovative student internship model—provide real-time input on implementation and key insights around outcomes.

-We combine state-of-the-art methodologies with a deep understanding of the education challenges faced by countries globally to give clients the insights they need to turn research into practice, driving improved efficacy and sustainability of educational programs nationwide.
+We combine state-of-the-art methodologies with a deep understanding of the most pressing education challenges to give clients the insights they need to turn research into practice, driving improved efficacy and sustainability of educational programs nationwide.

 State Early Childhood Systems